Quoblix/Volumen-Operis/README.md

   > Quoblix Hillbilus, Goblintologist

 # Instructions
-1. Install this module using the following manfiest URL in Foundry VTT
+1. Install this module into Foundry using the following manifest URL:

   > URL to use